 My secret, super-easy Linen Spray and Room Freshener Spray

 Who irons these days?
-Its true that ironing, although way easier today with our modern, plug into the outlet, steam irons, than our great grandmothers had it.
+It’s true that ironing, although it is way easier today with our modern, plug into the outlet, steam irons than our great grandmothers had it.
 It isn’t done commonly.
 So I’m not going to convince you that you should start ironing again.
 But if you decide you want to enjoy the luxury of a crisp, vintage linen tablecloth on your dining room table, learning to iron it properly may be a skill that you enjoy.

 How to iron linen

-This will keep a long time without going bad, when made with distilled water, or water filtered with the Berkey filter.
+This recipe will keep a long time without going bad when made with distilled water, or water filtered with the Berkey filter.
 Warning, if you have well water that leaves a stain in your toilet bowls, I recommend that you use distilled water for this recipe.
-The minerals that stain your toilet bowls (calcium, maganese, or iron) can stain your textiles when you iron them when damp.
+The minerals that stain your toilet bowls (calcium, manganese, or iron) can stain your textiles when you iron them when damp.

 Fill your clean spray bottle with warm water, add your lavender e.o.
 Shake well.
-Its ready.
-Shake before using.
+It’s ready.
+Always shake before using.

 To use for ironing, spritz the area of cloth you are about to iron.
-Iron and linen will smooth out and smell wonderful.
-You can use this on other clothes that you are ironing, too, not just on linens.
+As you apply the iron the linen will smooth out and smell wonderful.
+This spray works wells on other clothes that you are ironing, too, not just on linens.